Making Family Business Decisions

 Decisions that affect the future of the business are important to all family members.
 Several ways to make these decisions are discussed below.

-Autocratic decision making by one person, often the father, is the fastest and easiest way to make decisions.
+Autocratic decision making by one person, such as the father, is the fastest and easiest way to make decisions.
 However, lack of ownership of the decision by the parties involved is a major disadvantage.
 People tend to support and feel ownership of decisions they have had a voice in making.
 Conversely, they feel little ownership of decisions made by others.
 The autocratic approach works best for decisions where the individual parties don't feel a need to contribute, or the time for making the decision is very short.

 "Let’s take a vote," is the hallmark of the democratic approach to decision making.
 The majority wins and the minority loses.